 Make Your Own Temphis Runes was the result of my enthusiasm for my Uresia: Grave of Heaven work for Guardians of Order (and the related rune fonts for Cumberland), but it's really a fun little "crafting" article that might be of interest to any prop-loving fantasy GM/Dungeon Master or even serious runestone junkie.
 Just use the Futhark runes (or Dethek, etc.) instead of Temphis, and voila, you save a bundle over commercial stone-sets and have fun doing it!

-Blue Room Talisman Cards is a small ZIP file containing a PDF of 54 new Adventure cards.
+Blue Room Talisman Cards is a ZIP file containing two PDFs of new Adventure and Spell cards.
 They're for 1st or 2nd edition games of Talisman, the Magical Quest Game, published by Games Workshop in the 80's.
-Some of these cards were designed when I was still a teenager!
+Some of these cards were first designed when I was still a teenager!
 Talisman just isn't the same without the Amulet of Vorlax and the Oriental Cathouse; I promise.

 The Gamer Purity Test was written as a joke for a mailing list years ago, and resurrected here for the amusement of the assembled Blue Room citizenry.
 It's not the only Gamer Purity test on the Web, but I think it's fairly unique, in terms of style.
 Are you pure?

 Blue Room . . .
 Cartoons? will eventually be an archive of my many doodles, from my 1991 cartoon from Dragon magazine to the Little Cartoon Bastards - my stick-figure dudes from All of the Above.
 If you ever find yourself wondering "Why isn't S. John a cartoonist instead of a game designer?" this page should make everything clear.
 It's dangerous to let me near a scanner, folks.